Quick verdict in three bullets

 Pricing reality check

 Character.AI has a generous free tier and c.ai+ at $9.99/month.
-Sidekick AI starts free via Steam (5 minutes of voice daily) and charges per credit for active gaming time beyond that.
-The pricing models map to the different use cases.
-Character.AI is built for long open-ended chat sessions where free-tier usage limits matter.
-Sidekick is built for active gameplay where you pay for the minutes the companion actually coaches you.
-If you play three hours a week, Sidekick credits typically cost less than a streaming subscription.
-If you chat for hours every day, Character.AI's tier model likely fits better.
+Sidekick AI has a free Steam demo, and full pricing for the paid version will be published on the Steam page at launch.
+The pricing models reflect different bets.
+Character.AI is built for long open-ended chat sessions where free-tier message volume matters.
+Sidekick is built for active gameplay where the value unit is in-game minutes the companion actually coaches you on.

 For streamers specifically